microsoft/Yams/Docs/Deploy_Orleans_App_in_YAMS.md

 In this tutorial, we will explain how to create and deploy an Orleans application in YAMS.
 We will also explain how to connect to the Orleans application from a Web Api application.

 # Prerequisites
+You must deploy YAMS using the multiple cluster sample in order to deploy Orleans applications.
+One cluster will be used for the client and one cluster will be used for the silos.
 It's recommended that you read the [Deploy and Host an App in YAMS tutorial](Deploy&Host_an_App_in_YAMS.md) before reading this tutorial.

 # Create the Orleans application